zduny/nespi-rs/README.md

 # nespi-rs
-Safe shutdown utils for NESPi Case+ written in Rust
+Safe shutdown utils for NESPi Case+ written in Rust.